jercherng/assumer/README.md

 ## Installation ##

-Assumer requires a Ruby version >= 2.1
+Assumer requires a Ruby version >= 2.1 and that your AWS account is set up with Multi-Factor Authentication (MFA).

 Install with `gem install assumer`